Abreu Advogados

 Changes To The Contract

 As a rule, employers may not unilaterally change the employment agreement provisions, unless they foresee terms and conditions that may not be considered as individually/specifically agreed by parties.
-All terms and conditions individually agreed between the parties (that is, that are not determined by one of the parties, usually the employer), may only be changed by mutual agreement, otherwise will be deemed null and void and cannot be enforced.
+All terms and conditions individually agreed between the parties (that is, that are not determined by one (1) of the parties, usually the employer), may only be changed by mutual agreement, otherwise will be deemed null and void and cannot be enforced.

 Change In Ownership Of The Business

 Where there is a change in the person of the employer, the Portuguese Labour Code provides for an automatic transfer of the individual contracts to the transferee.
 All the obligations and benefits related to the individual contracts are transferred, thus remain unaltered.
 Several information and consultation obligations must be complied with by both the transferor and the transferee.
-Employees can only oppose to a transfer if the transfer causes him/her serious damage notably in case of obvious lack of solvability or difficult financial situation of the transferee or if its internal work organization is not worth of trust.
+Employees can only oppose to a transfer if the transfer causes him/her serious damage notably in case of obvious lack of solvability or difficult financial situation of the transferee or if its internal work organisation is not worth of trust.

 Social Security Contributions

 As a rule, for the majority of employees mandatory monthly contributions are as follows: 23.75% and 11% of the reference salary to be paid by employers and by employees, respectively.
 In some specific economic sectors and under certain circumstances provided for by legislation that aims to promote employment, the amount of the contributions may vary.
 The percentages referred to above are also mandatory to the members of the executive board of the companies in the same terms as employees.
-The contributions of the members of the statutory bodies are as follows: executive members: 23.75% paid by the company and 11% paid the employee; non-executive members: 20.,3% paid by the company and 9.3% due by the statutory member of the board.
+The contributions of the members of the statutory bodies are as follows: executive members: 23.75% paid by the company and 11% paid the employee; non-executive members: 20.3% paid by the company and 9.3% due by the statutory member of the board.

 Accidents At Work

 The employer is obliged to insure employees against accidents in the workplace with an authorised insurer.
 The employer is also responsible for safety in the workplace.
+In case of an accident at work the employer is responsible for communicating it to the insurer and in case of death or serious damages to the Authority for the Labour Conditions in due time.

 Discipline And Grievance

-As a rule, employers cannot terminate employment agreements at will and/or by giving notice, unless there is just cause: either objective, due to economic or market reasons, or subjective.
+As a rule, employers cannot terminate employment agreements “at will” and/or by giving notice, unless there is just cause: either objective, due to economic or market reasons, or subjective.
 The latter generally relates to a serious misconduct for a serious incident that prevents the maintenance into force of the employment relationship.
-Subjective ‘just cause’ has to be evidenced through a disciplinary proceeding, which might be used not only to apply the most serious sanction – the dismissal –, but also for a series of warnings or other sanctions for minor offences or misconduct.
+Subjective ‘just cause’ has to be evidenced through a disciplinary proceeding, which might be used not only to apply the most serious sanction – the dismissal – but also for a series of warnings or other sanctions for minor offences or misconduct.
 This procedure implies a formal accusation and allows the employee to state his/her case in defence before making the ultimate decision to dismiss.

 Harassment/Discrimination/Equal pay